cedchan/Notes/MATH 3130/Transformations.md

 ### Transformation Matrices

-Transformation matrices do a linear combination when multiplied by a vector, resulting in a new vector within the same vector speace.
+Transformation matrices do a linear combination when multiplied by a vector, resulting in a new vector within the same [vector space](Vector%20Spaces.md).

 A transformation $T: V\rightarrow V$ is a map between vector spaces.
 Transformations are **linear** if they satisfy two conditions:
 1. **Superposition:** $T(\vec{v}_1+\vec{v}_2)=T(\vec{v}_1) + T(\vec{v}_2)$